AnkitAgarwal547/Decimal-Codat/README.md

 2. Create a function to get the particular api data: The code extracts the data according to the api end point.

-3. Data Extraction: The code searches according to parameter also.

-4. Data Transformation: The code transforms the data in table format to show on frontend.

 ## Implementation